migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-07-04 Thu: Fourth of July Holiday

-2024-07-03 Wed:
+2024-07-03 Wed: Writing and publishing of Q2 progress report to Substack + Twitter.
+Promotion and attendance of ONE Show Episode 7.
+Testing of gx.country, insights include: .
+Beginning the design of graphhics/banners for three sigma.

-2024-07-02 Tue:
+2024-07-02 Tue: [Promotion of JKS factory](https://x.com/harmonyprotocol/status/1808205148730413492).
+Review of community questions for ONE Show Episode 7.
+Updating team /progress.

 2024-07-01 Mon: Continued editing of TGI S on Storylines.
-Drafted thread to be posted tomorrow.
-Promotion of ONE Show Episode 5.
+[Promotion of ONE Show Episode 7](https://x.com/harmonyprotocol/status/1807929385133216074).
 Continuation of the mobile designs for Harmony portfolio.

 ---